achrafBenHamou/network_coverage/README.md

 python data_processing.py
 ```
 ## Run Project
-To run the project use the following command :
+To run the project, use the following command :
 ```sh
 python main.py
 ```